connexcs/docs/docs/transcription.md

 <img src="/transcription/img/trans1.png" alt="enable" width="900"/>

 3.**Transcription Duration**: You can set a maximum transcription time (in seconds) for your transcription service per call.
-Please note, the transcription will stop at the specified time, even if mid-sentence.
+Please note, the transcription will stop at the specified time, even if it is mid-sentence.

 #### Confirm your Transcription Service Status